Visibility-Aware Cooperative Tracking with Decentralized LiDAR-Based Aerial Swarms: Spatiotemporal Trajectory Optimization

-where $\mathcal{J}_{\mathcal{G}}$ is the penalty function of the continuous constraints Eq.\ref{eqn:st2}, and $\mathcal{J}_{\mathcal{H}}$ is the penalty function of the discrete constraints Eq.\ref{eqn:st3}. \;In this work, we adopt $\mathfrak{T}_{MINCO}^{\,s=4}$ trajectories (\textit{i.e.} 7-degree polynomials) to represent the drone position.
-For cases requiring yaw planning, such as the Avia tracker, a $\mathfrak{T}_{MINCO}^{\,s = 2}$ trajectory (\textit{i.e.} a 3-degree polynomial) is used to represent the drone's yaw angle.
-The position and yaw trajectories are jointly optimized upon the cost objectives in Eq.\ref{eqn:opt_after}.
-The positional trajectories are initialized using the path obtained from the front-end kinodynamic searching, the yaw angles are initially set to head toward the target positions, and the initial piece duration $T_i = T_p/ M$.
+The total duration $T_{\Sigma}$ is fixed to the prediction horizon $T_p$ via variable substitution (Sec.~\ref{sec:temporal_constraint_elimination}), aligning the terminal state with the target's last predicted position.
+Unlike typical hierarchical tracking planners that fix the terminal position to the front-end path, we treat the terminal states (except velocity) as optimization variables, with tracking constraints applied via $\mathcal{J}_{\mathcal{H}}$ at $t = T_{\Sigma}$.
+In this work, we adopt $\mathfrak{T}_{MINCO}^{\,s=4}$ trajectories (\textit{i.e.}, 7-degree polynomials) to represent the drone position.
+For cases requiring yaw planning, such as the Avia tracker, a $\mathfrak{T}_{MINCO}^{\,s = 2}$ trajectory (\textit{i.e.}, a 3-degree polynomial) is used to represent the drone's yaw angle.
+The position and yaw trajectories are jointly optimized upon the cost objectives in \eqref{eqn:opt_problem}.
+The positional trajectories are initialized using the path obtained from the front-end kinodynamic searching, the yaw angles are initially set to head toward the target positions, and the initial piece duration $T_i = T_p/M$.